 Shadanga Yoga courses

 Weekend workshops will consist of general practice formats of Shadow yoga or Nrtta Sadhana.
-Open to all levels with Yoga experience.
+Open to all levels of practitioners with Yoga experience.

 Registration for all courses organised by Shadow Yoga